Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 For more information on using this panel to monitor the progress of the current scan, refer to the System Status Dashboard documentation.

-The Volume Scan State Logs of the Service Support dashboard (located under the by-default collapsed Volume Aggregation History section at the bottom) provide a means to gain a more detailed understanding of current scan and aggregation activities.
+The Volume Scan State Logs on the Service Support dashboard (located under the by-default collapsed Volume Aggregation History section at the bottom) provide a more detailed view of current scan and aggregation activities.
 This view can be used when a long-running scan is in progress to ensure that the scan for a given volume progresses as expected.

-The volume scan and certain aggregations display detailed progress indicators, enabling you to estimate the percentage of the task that has been completed.
+The volume scan and certain aggregations display detailed progress indicators, enabling you to estimate the percentage of the task completed.

 For more information on using this panel to monitor the progress of the current scan, refer to the Service Support Dashboard documentation.